kitsunet/composer-mono-project/Upgrading.rst

 Upgrading instructions
 ======================

-This file contains instructions for upgrading your Flow 4.0 based applications to Neos Flow 4.1
+This file contains instructions for upgrading your Flow 4.2 based applications to Neos Flow 4.3

 What has changed
 ----------------

-Since there were mostly bugfixes and only a few small features, no breaking changes are to be expected.
+- The Flow-routing is improved and now allows the definition of RoutingParameters via HTTP-components.

+- Flow now allows bypassing the custom class loader for performance.

+- The log-package was extracted from Flow to become a separate independent composer-package neos/flow-log.

+For further details see the ReleaseNotes and ChangeLogs.

 Upgrading your Packages
 -----------------------